Jesse Penn

-Early years
+Early life and college

 Penn attended Martinsville High School, where he practiced football and track.
 He accepted a football scholarship from Virginia Tech.

 As a junior, he was named a starter at standup defensive end, becoming one of the leaders on defense, while playing on the same defensive line as future hall of famer Bruce Smith.
 He posted 70 tackles (fourth on the team), 39 solo tackles, 3 tackles for loss, 3 sacks, 3 interceptions, 9 passes defensed.